 If you're looking for Graduate program information please view the current year's Graduate Bulletin.

-This is a beginning course with emphasis on oral-aural competency
+This is a beginning course with emphasis on grammar, conversation, reading, and French culture.

 This is a continuation of CM101.
 Emphasis is on improving and adding to the oral-aural competency gained in CM101.
 Reading in the Chamorro language is also introduced, and more complex language structures and concepts are taught.
 Prerequisite: CM101; two years high school Chamorro, or consent of instructor.